 Ryan Fellowship benefactors Patrick G. and Shirley W. Ryan, and 75 current and former Fellows, honored during halftime ceremony at September 8 Northwestern football game

-EVANSTON, Ill.—Ryan Fellows traveled from throughout the U.S. and the world this weekend to celebrate 10 years of nanotechnology research, academic excellence and scientific discovery at Northwestern University.
+EVANSTON, Ill.—Ryan Fellows traveled from throughout the U.S. and the world to celebrate 10 years of nanotechnology research, academic excellence and scientific discovery at Northwestern University.

 Since 2007, thanks to the generous and ongoing support of Patrick G. and Shirley W. Ryan, the Ryan Graduate Fellowship program has supported 154 exceptional students dedicated to nanotechnology research.
 Ryan Fellows have gone on to leadership positions at preeminent universities, corporations, medical centers and national laboratories throughout the world, continuing their vital research.